BleachFinny/pentago2.0/README.txt

   1. 2-D Arrays
 	The game model representation of each rotating block is a 3x3 2-D array.
 	Additionally, the combined form of the four blocks used for win condition checking is also 6x6 2-D array.
-	The 2-D array is like grid, which is what the block essentially are.
+	The 2-D array is like grid, which is what the blocks essentially are.
 Each element in the array is a Marble object, analogous to the Marble objects stored in the view model.
 Since the only important information stored in the Marble JComponent is the color (size is homogeneous), board updates are executed by changing the color of the affected marbles instead of reordering components.